jhonmart/python-format-js/CONTRIBUTING.md

 - `+` - Use a plus sign to indicate if the result is positive or negative
 - `-` - Use a minus sign for negative values only
 - `' '` - Use a leading space for positive numbers
-- `,` - Use a comma as a thousand separator
 - `b` - Binary format
 - `c` - Converts the value into the corresponding unicode character
 - `d` - Decimal format